canonical/lxd/doc/api-extensions.md

 This adds support for `event-hub` cluster member role and the `ServerEventMode` environment field.

 ## `agent_nic_config`
-If set to true, on VM start-up the `lxd-agent` will apply NIC configuration to change the names and MTU of the instance NIC devices.
+If set to `true`, on VM start-up the `lxd-agent` will apply NIC configuration to change the names and MTU of the instance NIC devices.

 ## `projects_restricted_intercept`